-Connect Button: Highlight a wireless network and click the
+Connect Button: Highlight a wireless network and click the Connect button.

-Connect button.
 If the network is secure, a pop-up window will appear.
-Enter the security information to connect (refer to the Wireless drop-down menu and click Activate to connect.

-Security section for more information).
+Enter the security information to connect (refer to the Wireless Security section for more information).

 Activate Button: Select a wireless network profile from the